 Avogadro's number NA = 6.02 × 1023, like any pure number, is dimensionless.
 However, it also defines the mole, so we can also express NA as

 6.02 × 1023 mol–1; in this form, it is properly known as Avogadro's constant.
 This construction emphasizes the role of Avogadro's number as a conversion factor between number of moles and number of "entities".

 The atomic weight, molecular weight, or formula weight of one mole of the fundamental units (atoms, molecules, or groups of atoms that correspond to the formula of a pure substance) is the ratio of its mass to 1/12 the mass of one mole of C12 atoms, and being a ratio, is dimensionless.
 But at the same time, this molar mass (as many now prefer to call it) is also the observable mass of one mole (NA) of the substance, so we frequently emphasize this by stating it explicitly as so many grams (or kilograms) per mole: g mol–1.

 Don't let this confuse you; it is very important always to bear in mind that the mole is a number and not a mass.
-But each individual particle has a mass of its own, so a mole of any specific substance will always correspond to a certain mass of that substance.
+But each individual particle has a mass of its own, so a mole of any specific substance will always have a mass unique to that substance.

 This is the volume occupied by one mole of a pure substance.
 Molar volume depends on the density of a substance and, like density, varies with temperature owing to thermal expansion, and also with the pressure.
 For solids and liquids, these variables ordinarily have little practical effect, so the values quoted for 1 atm pressure and 25°C are generally useful over a fairly wide range of conditions.
 This is definitely not the case with gases, whose molar volumes must be calculated for a specific temperature and pressure.